 Occupational nurses, also called industrial nurses, work at construction sites and manufacturing companies, as well as other work settings.
 They attend to employees, customers, and others with injuries.
 They are trained to provide emergency care, prepare accident reports, and arrange for further care if needed.

 Occupational nurses also focus on preventative measures to improve workplace safety by offering health counseling, exams, and inoculations.
 They assess the work area for potential hazards and health issues.

 A relatively new discipline for nurses to pursue is in forensics and law.

 Forensic nurses provide care to victims of crimes and collect DNA evidence.
 They can investigate aspects of a crime and often have to testify in court as to their findings.
 They may also work within the prison healthcare systems.

 Legal nurses consult with attorneys on matters relating to health.
 They may review records to help determine if negligence occurred in a particular case and if disability or workers’ comp cases are genuine.
 These nurses familiarize the lawyers with medical terminology and may appear as expert witnesses in court.

 Nurses are a key component of the health care system.
 They provide valuable services to their patients in hospitals, offices, communities, and workplaces.
 Nursing is a challenging and rewarding career, with a lot of room for advancement and variety.

 There are jobs within the nursing profession that will suit your interests and career needs, and because of the nursing shortage, job prospects are good and will continue to grow.

-Bill Long is an administrator of HealthSchoolFinder.com, a website offering resources for students interested in nursing schools and healthcare schools.
+Bill Long is an administrator of healthschoolfinder.com at, a website offering resources for prospective graphic design artists.